mappiamo/mapi-geoCMS/doc/index.rst

     <?PHP $this->widget('content_allmeta'); ?>

 This widget have no parameters, creating list (table) of meta data from the current content.

-This widget created for list or table of standard schemantic data if available.
+.. note:: This widget created for list or table of standard schemantic data if available.

 Slideshow
 ---------